neo-project/neo-dev-portal/tutorials/2024-07-31-neow3j-nep11/index.md

 The method `contractOwner()` simply returns the script hash of the contract owner.

 The method `mint()` can be invoked by the contract owner in order to mint new NFT tokens.
 It stores the tokenId in the `registryMap`, its properties in the `propertiesMap`, and its owner in the `ownerMap`.
 Further, it increases the owner's balance, and the total supply by 1, before it fires the `Transfer` event.
+Finally, if the recipient is a contract, its `onNEP11Payment` method is called.

 The method `burn()` can be invoked by the owner of a token.
 It deletes all information about the token and updates the balance and total supply accordingly.
 If the intent of burning a token need not require the storage to be freed, the token could also just be sent to a *burner address*.